mharrisb1/ssfw/README.md

 Some of these limitations are by design since this aims to be a "super simple" file watcher, but some are from the program's immaturity, namely:

-1. No support for files added to matching path
-2. Use of file polling instead of using system events
+1. Use of file polling instead of using system events
-3. Foreground execution only (this was a design choice and will likely not change)
+2. Foreground execution only (this was a design choice and will likely not change)
-4. Currently, no support for terminating a long-lived program executed by the command.
+3. Currently, no support for terminating a long-lived program executed by the command.
 Need to implement some sort of process group management and right now that is out of scope.

 ## Build